Engin-Boot/capture-behavior-of-a-visit-counter-sriyasrini23/needs-facilities.md

   When the week ends

-  Then a graph with visitors count per day is included in the report
+  Then the software includes a graph with visitors count per day in the report

 Scenario: Alert when seating capacity is full

-  Given the software knows how many seats are present
+  Given the software knows the number of seats are present

-  When only 15% of the seats are empty
+  When 15% of the seats are empty

   Then the software issues an alert to facilities manager